 X 18 4 9 18/30 = 0.6

-Assembly liners I had the highest throughput of 19 units, rate =0.633 while lines III, V and X had a throughput of 18 and a rate of 0.6.
+Assembly line I had the highest throughput of 19 units with a throughput rate of 0.633 while lines III, V and X had a throughput of 18 each and throughput rate of 0.6.

-As per Eliyahu Goldratt's Theory of Constraints, we now have to turn our attention to the bottleneck stations (instead of concentrating on all the stations at the same time) and remove the bottle neck by way of better machines, techn, better training to workers , better quality of raw materials etc. etc.
+As per Eliyahu Goldratt's Theory of Constraints, we now have to turn our attention to the bottleneck stations (instead of concentrating on all the stations at the same time) and remove the bottle neck by way of better line balancing of machines, better maintained machines, techn, better training to workers , better quality of raw materials etc. etc.